Reinforcement Learning with Discrete Diffusion Policies for Combinatorial Action Spaces: Additional Experimental Results

-We conduct ablation studies on the temperature tuning discussed in \Cref{sec.appendix.temp_tuning} with the MinAtar benchmarks.
-We compare auto-tuning with fixed temperature value $1.0, 0.01, 0.001$.
+For MinAtar, the current temperature is updated following a KL constraint is set to 1.0.
+We compare auto-tuning with fixed temperatures.
 The results are shown in~\Cref{fig:appendix_temp}, showing the auto-tuning consistently outperforms fixed temperature.
-We leverage KL constraint $1.0$ with initial temperature $1.0$, which perform the best empirically.